eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/building-idlcxx.md

 $ cd build
 ```

-Then use CMake to build the project.
+Use CMake to build the project.

 ```
 $ cmake <cmake-config_options> ..